 If you decide to travel longer, we can help keep you covered!
 You can contact us with the specific dates of coverage needed.
 You can also buy a new policy online while traveling if your policy has expired.

 Certain medical procedures and benefits require pre-certification before the insurance company will approve the cost.
-Procedures and treatments such as, but not limited to surgeries, emergency medical evacuation, CAT scans, MRI scans, and return of mortal remains must be pre-certified before treatment, or coverage may be reduced by 50% and other expenses forfeited.
-Only you and your doctor can decide the appropriate course of treatment for your injury or illness.
-Contact the carriers listed on your medical ID card or give us a call at 1-800-578-2111.
+Procedures and treatments such as, but not limited to surgeries, emergency medical evacuation, CAT scans, MRI scans, in-patient hospital car, and return of mortal remains must be pre-certified before treatment, or coverage may be reduced by 50% and other expenses forfeited.
+To pre-certify, call the number on the back of your ID card.
+For IMG plans, select option 2 when prompted after dialing the main number.
+This will direct you to IMG’s medical team that will help to determine if you are receiving the proper treatment.
+For questions or issues regarding precertification, please contact MissionSafe at 1-800-682-3461.

 There is no PPO network outside the U.S. You are free to visit any doctor or hospital.
 Make sure to keep all copies of bills for claims purposes.
 Inside the U.S. and Canada there is a network of doctors to visit; however you will still have coverage if you go outside of network.
 Once you have enrolled in coverage, log in to the Current Clients portal to search for hospitals or doctors in your area or country, and even facilities that offer direct billing with the insurance company to reduce your amount of paperwork.